giacomo-santoni/SC-project/README.md

 N.B.
 CARICARLI SUL DRIVE e poi vedere come farli scaricare e mettere in una cartella giusta DA CAPIRE!!

 # 2.2 True Data
-Together with each simulated file _"response.drdf"_, there is the file _"sensors.root"_ with the "truth" of data, that will represent the labels for CNN training.
+Together with each simulated file _"response.drdf"_, there is the file _"sensors.root"_ with the MC truth of data, that will represent the labels for CNN training.
 It is a _ROOT_ file: each camera is a ROOT Tree, and each Tree has some variables, organized in TLeaves.
 The variable of our interest is only _innerPhotons_, which tells us how many photons produced within the camera are detected by the sensor.
 As before, due to the large dimensions of the file, only the useful data were taken and then saved into a numpy file.
 This file has been uploaded in Google Drive and you can download it just running:

 ```